tomwhite/genomics-analytics/ga4gh.md

 The existing data is not partitioned.
 We can use another Crunch program to partition it and write the new partitioned data into a new dataset with a particular partitioning strategy (specified in a JSON file).
+We partition by chromosome and locus rounded down to the nearest million.

 ```bash
 hadoop jar target/genomics-analytics-0.0.1-SNAPSHOT-job.jar \